 Q: To whom does the Act apply?

 A: All public agencies with one or more employees, and private employers with less than 500 employees.

-Q: How does an employee become eligible for paid sick leave under the Act?
+Q: How does an employee become eligible for Emergency Paid Sick Leave under the Act?

 A: All employees, regardless of length of employment can become eligible in any of the following ways: